 As an emerging illustrator/printmaker, I do wholeheartedly believe that the arts can be a very powerful tool not only for influencing people but also for contributing to the solution of a great variety of global — as much as local — social problems in any part of the world, including global warming, domestic violence, poverty, and so on.
 Capturing and depicting issues in true colours is a very pertinent metaphor, as well as a necessity in order to make people aware of the seriousness of such issues.
 I have chosen relief printmaking to express my ideas since, in my opinion, it gives the final products an edge: a touch of realness, one might say.

-Creative Arts Festival 2016 at Thames Side College.
+Creative Arts Festival 2016 at West Thames College.
 After completing QCF course I was nominated to design the issue of ''Making Waves-Summer 2016 journal.
 Work also included a designing work of flyers and posters which also included 3 original illustrations I made.
 The final product was used for the college promotion and attracting new clients.

 Apprenticeship began in 2019 and is still ongoing.